casangi/casadocs/docs/tasks/task_tclean.rst

    are several reasons to adjust the weighting, including improving sensitivity to extended sources or accounting for noise variation between samples.
-The user can adjust the weighting by changing the *weighting* parameter with six options: 'natural', 'uniform', 'briggs',  'superuniform', 'briggsabs', and 'radial'.
+The user can adjust the weighting by changing the *weighting* parameter with seven options: 'natural', 'uniform', 'briggs',  'superuniform', 'briggsabs', 'briggsbwtaper', and 'radial'.
 Optionally, a UV taper can be applied, and various parameters can be set to further adjust the weight calculations.